Table of Contents

 Unfortunately, as of this writing, the knife is out of stock everywhere.
 I’m hoping it comes back in stock soon.

-6. Smith & Wesson First Response – Tactical Rescue Knife
+6. Smith & Wesson First Response SW911B 8.2 in – Tactical Rescue Knife

 From the cheap S&W, we make a turn toward the higher end with the Benchmade Triage.
 When you want something with a little more quality and features, the Triage is a good way to go.
-The knife has been tested by the “world’s foremost experts.”
+The “world’s foremost experts have tested the knife.”
 It has a 3.4-inch partially serrated blunt tip blade, a safety hook, and a glass breaker.

 The ESEE Izula is one of the best EDC fixed blade knives around, so ESEE did the logical thing and made a rescue version of the knife.
 The result is the Imlay.